 Instructions

-- Open: Peel back each section of the pomegranate one by one over a small bowl and collect the pomegranate arils that start to fall out.
+- Open: Peel back each section of the pomegranate one by one over a bowl to collect the pomegranate arils that start to fall out.
 Gently pull out the remaining arils from the peels and core of the pomegranate.
-Pull out any bits of the skin that may have gotten into the bowl.
+Remove any bits of the white membrane that may have gotten into the bowl.

 - Enjoy: Eat the arils right away, or store in an airtight container in the fridge for up to 4 days.
-See notes below for juicing methods.
+See notes below for freezing or juicing methods.

 Leave a Reply